Particular/docs.particular.net/servicecontrol/plugins/heartbeat.md

 An inactive endpoint indicates that there is a failure in the communication path between ServiceControl and the monitored endpoint.
 For example, such failures may be caused by a failure of the endpoint itself, a communication failure in the transport, or when ServiceControl is unable to receive and process the heartbeat messages sent by the endpoint.

-NOTE: It is essential that you deploy this plugin to the endpoint in production for ServicePulse to be able to monitor the endpoint.
+NOTE: It is essential to deploy this plugin to the endpoint in production for ServicePulse to be able to monitor the endpoint.

 ## NuGets